 For details of the transaction, Click Here

-Already it is proving to be very popular with walkers — with and without dogs!
+Already it is proving to be very popular with walkers -- with and without dogs!
 The bottom field, with its quite rare floating bog, has a long established public right of way from the stile at Lock 11 of the Shropshire Union Canal. over to Green Lane adjacent to Grey's Bridge.
-It can now be easily accessed though a new pedestrian gate installed close to the canal bridge on Shropshire Street.
+It can also be easily accessed though a new pedestrian gate installed close to the canal bridge on Shropshire Street.

 To help plan and manage the development of the land, the Turnpike Field Working Group (TFWG) has been formed comprising of several Audlem Parish Councillors, aided and abetted by volunteers from the community.

-Community volunteers: Michael Cookson, Steve Elliott, Judy Evans, Neil Goodyear and Adrian Leighton
+Michael Cookson, Steve Elliott, Judy Evans, Neil Goodyear, Adrian Leighton, Chris Lewis.